phlin0424/recommendation_practice/README.md

 - `sql/`: Stores SQL queries used for data extraction and transformation.
 - `table_models/`: Defines database models using SQLAlchemy.
 Also include the code to execute the migration.
 - `utils/`: Contains various helper functions to support other modules.

-### Additional Files

 - `alembic/`: Code to execute migrations.
-- `DockerfileMlflow`: Defines the instructions to build Docker images for running the pipelines, MLflow, and other services.
-This file describes the environment setup, including the installation of dependencies.
+- `DockerfileMlflow`: Defines the instructions to build Docker images MLflow.
 - `docker-compose.yml`: Orchestrates multiple Docker containers (MLflow, PostgreSQL, FTP, and pipelines) to run the entire system seamlessly.
 - `poetry.lock` / `pyproject.toml`: Lists the Python dependencies needed for the project.
 - `alembic.ini`: Handles the database migrations for loading the MovieLens dataset into PostgreSQL.